HornMichaelS/odin-calculator/README.md

 This is an implementation of the [Odin Calculator Project](https://www.theodinproject.com/lessons/foundations-calculator).

-The implementation uses TypeScript for the JS potion, and is bundled using [Parcel](https://parceljs.org/)
+The implementation uses TypeScript for the JS portion, and is bundled using [Parcel](https://parceljs.org/).